hkjeldsberg/kafka-docs/doks/metrics.md

     - Bytes **in** rate
     - Bytes **out** rate

-The numbers will be even accross all brokers.
+The numbers will be even across all brokers.
 If not, you will need to **move partiitons**, by using the `kafka-reassign-partitions.sh` command.

 Other problems with your brokers can include hardware failures; a broker's ability to serve requests.
 Metrics to